 The Engineering Design and Construction Division includes the CIP and Inspection, Land Development and Permits, and Traffic Sections.
-The CIP and Inspection Section is primarily responsible for planning, designing, constructing, and monitoring the City's infrastructure improvements for streets, alleys, and sidewalks, overseeing all work in the public right-of-way for public safety, and adherence to City standards.
-The Traffic Section includes Traffic Engineering, Traffic Signal

-Maintenance, Traffic Sign Maintenance, and the Traffic Management The Traffic Engineering Section oversees traffic Center. improvement projects, traffic design, traffic control plan checking, development review, and traffic related requests.
-Traffic Maintenance oversees the maintenance/installation of traffic signal equipment, detection, and traffic cameras.
-The Signs and Painting Section oversees installation/maintenance of traffic signs and markings on streets, curbs, crosswalks, and bikeways.
-The Traffic Management Center oversees the monitoring, operation, and synchronization of all the City's signalized intersections by using Intelligent Transportation System (ITS) devices connected to the City's high speed fiber optic network.
-The Land Development and Permits Section is primarily responsible for oversight of all work performed in the public right-of-way by others.
-The work includes planning, design review and permitting of major, discretionary, or ministerial/over-the-counter projects, in coordination with other City Departments, as well as a myriad of private utility permits.
+The CIP and Inspection Section is primarily responsible for planning, designing. constructing. and monitoring the City's infrastructure improvements for streets, alleys, and sidewalks, overseeing all work in the public right-of-way for public safety, and adherence to City standards.
+The Traffic Section includes Traffic Engineering, Traffic Maintenance, Traffic Sign Maintenance, and the Traffic Management Center.
+The Traffic Engineering Section oversees traffic improvement projects, traffic design, traffic control plan checking, and traffic related requests.
+Traffic Signal Maintenance oversees the maintenance/installation of traffic signal equipment, detection, and traffic cameras.
+The Signs and Painting Section oversees installation and maintenance of traffic signs and markings on streets, curbs, crosswalks, and bikeways.
+The Traffic Management Center is responsible for monitoring and operating the City's signalized intersections by using Intelligent Transportation System (ITS) devices connected to the City's high-speed fiber optic network.
+The Land Development and Permits Section is primarily responsible for managing development reviews and all work performed in the public right-of-way by others.
+The work includes planning, design review, and permitting of major, discretionary, or ministerial/over-the-counter projects, in coordination with other City Departments, as well as overseeing a myriad of private utility permits.

-Fleet and Building Maintenance Division
+Fleet and Building Division

-The Fleet and Building Maintenance Division maintains and repairs all City equipment and buildings with the exception of Fire equipment and BWP equipment/facilities.
-The Fleet Services Section repairs a diverse range of conventional and alternative fueled vehicles and equipment, including the City's Compressed Natural Gas (CNG) infrastructure.
-The Building Maintenance section consists of Facilities Maintenance and Custodial Services, and is responsible for the operations, maintenance, upgrades, and repairs of all non-BWP City facilities.
-Facilities Maintenance provides construction and maintenance services for over 1.3M square feet of public space located within 145 buildings, and oversees the design and construction of capital improvement projects related to the buildings.
-Custodial Services cleans and maintains ~640,000 square feet of occupied space in 28 buildings.
+The Fleet and Building Division maintains and repairs all City equipment and buildings (with the exception of Fire equipment and BWP equipment/facilities).
+The Fleet Services Section repairs a diverse range of conventional and alternative fueled vehicles and equipment, including the City's Compressed Natural Gas (CNG) infrastructure, electric and hybrid vehicles, and the Hydrogen Station.
+The Buildings Maintenance section consists of Facilities Maintenance and Custodial Services, and is responsible for the operations, maintenance, upgrade, and repair of all non-BWP City facilities.
+Facilities Maintenance is responsible for operating and maintaining more than 1.3M sq. ft. of public space located within 146 buildings and assists in the design and construction of facilities capital improvement projects.
+Custodial Services cleans and maintains ~640,000 sq. ft. of occupied space in 28 buildings.

-Streets and Sanitation Division
+Streets and Waste Management

-The Streets and Sanitation Division includes the Road and Parkway Maintenance, Weed Abatement, Street Sweeping and Flood Control sections.
-Also administered by this Division are the Refuse Collection, Refuse Disposal, Landfill Engineering and Operations, and Recycling sections, which are a part of the Refuse Enterprise Fund.
-The Roadway and Parkway Maintenance section consists of three separate repair areas: Asphalt Crew, Concrete Crew and General Maintenance.
-This section maintains streets, alleys, sidewalks, parking lots, overpasses and underpasses throughout the City and coordinates the City's graffiti removal program.
+The Streets and Waste Management Division includes the Road and Parkway Maintenance, Weed Abatement, Street Sweeping and Flood Control sections.
+Also administered by this division are the Refuse Collection, Refuse Disposal, Landfill Engineering and Operations, and Recycling sections, which are a part of the Refuse Enterprise Fund.
+The Roadway and Parkway Maintenance section consists of three separate repair areas: Asphalt Crew, Concrete Crew, and General Maintenance.
+This section maintains streets, alleys, sidewalks, parking lots, and overpasses and underpasses throughout the City and coordinates the City's graffiti removal program.
 The Weed Abatement section handles weed spraying and cutting.
 The Street Sweeping section is responsible for sweeping the streets in the industrial, commercial, and residential areas of the City.
 The Flood Control section is responsible for maintaining the City's flood control system.